squadran2003/imageassistant/README.md

 # imageassistant
-django+htmlx app to edit and manipulate images
+django+htmx app to edit and manipulate images